MeenaBana/LCA-shared-electric-scooters/README.md

 # LCA-shared-electric-scooters
-A life cycle assessment of a shared electric scooter was done.
+A life cycle assessment of shared electric scooters was done where study was carried out to determine the environmental impacts through cradle-to-grave life cycle of shared e-scooters.